csiro-fair/marimba/docs/pipeline.md

 checks to make sure there will be no file collisions during packaging.

 3. **File Transfer**: Files are transferred from their source locations to the newly created dataset at `datasets/my-dataset/data`.
-This step is governed by the `operation` parameter which determines whether files are copied, moved, or linked.
+This step is governed by the `--operation` option which determines whether files are copied, moved, or linked.

 4. **EXIF Metadata Embedding**: Marimba embeds reported metadata, such as GPS coordinates and timestamps, directly to the EXIF tags of each JPG image file, ensuring that the metadata in each image reflects its content and source accurately.

-5. **iFDO Generation**: An image FAIR Digital Object (iFDO) file is created at `datasets/my-dataset/ifdo.yml` that encapsulate all reported image metadata in a standardised format, adhering to FAIR (Findable, Accessible, Interoperable, and Reusable) data principles.
+5. **Metadata Generation**: A Dataset level metadata file is created in the root directory of the Dataset, for a Pipeline that specifies the image FAIR Digital Object (iFDO) schema this would be located at `datasets/my-dataset/ifdo.yml`, that encapsulate all reported image metadata in a standardised format, adhering to FAIR (Findable, Accessible, Interoperable and Reusable) data principles.

 6. **Summary Generation**: A Dataset summary is generated at `datasets/my-dataset/summary.md` which provides an overview of the Dataset contents, including image, video and other file statistics.
 This document serves as a quick reference to understand the structure and contents of the Dataset at a glance.

-7. **Map Generation**: All imagery with geographical coordinates is visualized on a Dataset map that is written to `datasets/my-dataset/map.png`.
+7. **Map Generation**: All imagery with geographical coordinates are visualized on a Dataset map that is written to `datasets/my-dataset/map.png`.
 This provides a spatial overview of all the locations of image data in the Dataset.

 8. **Copy Pipelines Files**: The Pipeline code that processed the data is copied to the `datasets/my-dataset/pipelines`